Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 paint more foliage

 Paint some foliage hanging down over the edge of the cliff.
-Use a variety of strokes, shapes and colors.
+Varying the types of foliage gives the viewers more to look at.

 Paint more foliage above the waterfall.Paint the small foliage hanging over the edge.